axibase/atsd-collectd-plugin/write_atsd.md

  `Host`      	      | hostname of target ATSD server                                                                    | `localhost`
  `Port`               | port of target ATSD server                                                                         | `8081`
  `Protocol`           | protocol that will be used to transfer data: `tcp` or `udp`                                                      | `"tcp"`
- `Entity`             | default entity under which all metrics will be stored                                                                    | local hostname
+ `Entity`             | default entity under which all metrics will be stored.
+By default (if setting is left commented out), entity will be set to the machine hostname.
+If this setting is uncommented, then the entered value will be used as the entity.                                                                    | hostname
  `Prefix`             | global prefix for each metric, used to distinguish metrics                                                     | `""`